cloudnativetrainings/kubernetes-servicemesh/11_visualization/README.md

 kubectl create -f .
 ```

 ## Make calls to the cat api.
-If you do not want to miss a cute cat click the link you get in the response.
+If you do not want to miss a cute cat click the link you get in the response

 ```bash
 while true; do curl -H "Host: frontend.training.svc.cluster.local" $INGRESS_HOST/cats; sleep 10; done;
 ```

 ## Make Kiali available

 ```bash
 istioctl dashboard kiali